cmjio/mac-setting-up/01 - Development Environment/03 - Terminal and Git/01 - Terminal & Git.md

 Do the following in the command line:

 `$ touch ~/.gitmessage.txt`<br />
-`$ nano ~/.gitmessage.txt`
+`$ subl ~/.gitmessage.txt`

     Short (50 chars or less) summary of changes.

     More detailed explanatory text.
 Wrap it to about 72 chars.

-    * For something you fixed, like a bug a glitch or something.
+    * For something you fixed, like a bug a glitch or something
-    + For something new you added, be it a class, function, or whole feature.
+    + For something new you added, be it a class, function, or whole feature ~ If you changed something, be it text, a function, etc.
-    ~ If you changed something, be it text, a function, etc.
+    - If you removed something
-    - If you removed something.
+    +~ If you improved something in some or any way

 `$ git config --global user.name "Eduan Lavaque"`<br />
 `$ git config --global user.email "eduan@snapsimpletech.com"`<br />